Shalva Weil

-Shalva Weil is a Senior Researcher at The Seymour Fox School of Education at the Hebrew University of Jerusalem, Israel.
+Shalva Weil (שלוה וייל) is senior researcher at The Seymour Fox School of Education at the Hebrew University of Jerusalem, and Life Member at Clare Hall, University of Cambridge, UK.
 In 2017, she was GIAN Distinguished Professor at Jawaharlal Nehru University, in New Delhi.
-She has researched Indian Jews, Ethiopian Jews, and the Ten Lost Tribes and specializes in femicide, qualitative methods, violence, ethnicity, education, religion, and migration.
+She has researched Indian Jews, Ethiopian Jews, Baghdadi Jews, the Ten Lost Tribes and Femicide.
+In 2023, she was appointed a Fellow of the Royal Historical Society.
+In 2025 she was awarded the Yakir Yerushalayim prize, recognising her long contributions to Jewish scholarship and education.
+In particular the award is granted to Weil because of her unique connection to Jerusalem, as a leading figure there for more than 50 years.

 Education

 Shalva Weil was born in London and studied sociology (B.A.
 Hons.) at the London School of Economics (L.S.E).
-She received an M.A. at the Centre for Multi-Racial Studies, Sussex University, on a double identity conflict among Bene Israel Indian Jews in Britain, supervised by the psychologist Marie Jahoda.
-She then obtained a D. Phil. in Social Anthropology at Sussex, under the supervision of Prof. A.L.
+She received an M.A. at the Centre for Multi-Racial Studies, Sussex University, with a thesis on a double identity conflict among Bene Israel Indian Jews in Britain, supervised by the psychologist Marie Jahoda.
+She obtained a D. Phil. in Social Anthropology at Sussex, under the supervision of Prof. A.L.
 Epstein.
 Her doctoral thesis on "The Persistence of Ethnicity and Ethnic Identity among the Bene Israel Indian Jews in Israel" (1977) was based on three years' fieldwork among the Bene Israel in the town of Lod.

+In 1978 Weil started her academic career as a lecturer at the Hebrew University of Jerusalem, first in the Department of Sociology, and then in the NCJW Research Institute for Innovation in Education.
+Today Weil is a Senior Researcher in Seymour Fox School of Education.
+She is also a Fellow in UNISA (University of South Africa) and a Life Member at Clare Hall, University of Cambridge.

+She has published over 250 academic papers, and is known as a world expert in several topics, including: Indian Jews, Ethiopian Jews and Femicide.